switchboard-xyz/switchboard/cli/README.md

     --ledger] [--json] [-n <value>] [-a <value>] [--enable] [--queueAuthority <value>] [--stakeAmount <value>]

 ARGUMENTS
-  QUEUEKEY  public key of the oracle queue to create an oracle for
+  QUEUEKEY  public key of the oracle queue account

 FLAGS
   -a, --authority=<value>   keypair to delegate authority to for managing the oracle account